espain16/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the use of tags that tell the reader and the webpage the meaning of your content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A display block element always starts on a new line And takes up the full width available.
+So it usually extends to both ends of the webpage, where as inline-block only takes up the space needed and it does not start on a new line.

 3. What are the 4 areas of the box model?

+The four areas of the box model are content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items: center works on the cross-axis when using flexbox.

 5. Explain why git is valuable to a team of developers.

+Git is a tool that works injunction with Github it allows the user access to all the changes that can be made to a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.